Azure/azure-powershell/src/ResourceManager/StorageSync/Commands.StorageSync/help/Invoke-AzureRmStorageSyncCompatibilityCheck.md

 ### ComputerNameBased
 ```
 Invoke-AzureRmStorageSyncCompatibilityCheck [-Credential <PSCredential>] -ComputerName <String>
- [-SkipSystemChecks] [-Quiet] [<CommonParameters>]
+ [-SkipSystemChecks] [-SkipNamespaceChecks] [-Quiet] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This cmdlet checks for potential compatibility issues between your system and Azure File Sync.
+The **Invoke-AzureRmStorageSyncCompatibilityCheck** cmdlet checks for potential compatibility issues between your system and Azure File Sync.
 Given a local or remote path, it performs a set of validations on the system and file namespace, and then returns any compatibility issues it finds.
+System checks:
+- OS compatibility
+File namespace checks:
+- Unsupported characters
+- Maximum file size
+- Maximum path length
+- Maximum file length
+- Maximum dataset size
+- Maximum directory depth

 ## EXAMPLES